The Purpose & Need of the Purple Line project, as outlined in the Environmental Assessment below, is to:

 The METRO Purple Line has completed an environmental assessment document to describe the transportation, social, and environmental impacts associated with the construction and operation of the project.

 Public comments were collected from May 11 – June 25, 2021.
 View the Public Open House Boards (June 2021).
-The comments, along with the other environmental analysis that has been done, has been used to make a decision about how the Purple Line will impact the region it serves.
+The comments, along with the other environmental analysis that has been done, has been used to make a decision about how the Purple Line will affect the region it serves.
 The Metropolitan Council is the lead regional agency in this decision, and the Federal Transit Administration is the lead federal agency.

 The FTA has determined the environmental assessment adequately addressed impacts of the project, and has issued a Finding of No Significant Impact (FONSI) document, which means the project will move forward without additional required analysis from the FTA.
 Responses to substantive comments on the environmental assessment are included in the FONSI.